-The Learning Center has a Zoom Online Help Room available.
-Instructional assistants are available to answer your math, ALEKS and study skills questions.
+- The Math Cafe has a Zoom Online Help Room available M-Tr 8-9, Fri 8-5 and Sat 11-4.
+Instructional assistants are available to answer your math, ALEKS and study skills questions. - The Learning Center offers some free individual and small group tutoring in addition to the help desks.